mahyaret/mahyaret.github.io/_posts/2020-04-08-pybullet-panda.md

 p.setGravity(0,0,-10)
 objectUid = p.loadURDF(os.path.join(urdfRootPath, "random_urdfs/000/000.urdf"), basePosition=[0.7,0,0.1])
 ```
-I have added the object from a height since I also added gravity so that the object will fall into the tray.
+I have added the object from a height.
+I also added gravity so that the object will fall into the tray.

 I know I mentioned that I only write a code that we absolutely are going to need but the following is a bit necessary as it changes the initial view of the environment.
 Instead of starting from far away from the environment, the simulation starts from a close angle.
 ```